arakis/autologin-on-boot/README.md

 Provides autologin and starting X-server on boot (once per boot).
 This means: For every boot, there is ONE autologin and ONE autostarted X-Server.
 For example, when X crashes, there is no X-restart-loop.

 To set the autologin user, simply execute /bin/autologin-on-boot (as root) and enter the username.
-To disable autologin temporary, call autologin-on-boot again and leave the username blank.
+To disable autologin, call autologin-on-boot again and leave the username blank.

 The username is stored in /etc/autologin-on-boot.conf.
 If name needs to be in the first(!) line.
 If the line is empty or the file is missing, autologin is disabled.